ESMValGroup/ESMValCore/doc/develop/fixing_data.rst

 The ESMValCore can apply on the fly fixes to such datasets when issues can be fixed automatically.
 This is implemented for a set of `Natively supported non-CMIP datasets`_.
-The following provide details on how to design such fixes.
+The following provides details on how to design such fixes.

 .. note::